 To give you a prediction on how long it will take to conclude your petition is impossible.
-Canon Law suggests a formal nullity petition be processed within 18 months.
+Canon Law suggests a formal nullity petition be processed within 12 months.
 But there is never a guarantee.
 Sometimes it takes less time.
 Sometimes it takes more time.
-It depends upon the following: amount of information to be gathered for each specific petition; the availability and full cooperation (or lack) of witnesses; the number of petitions the Tribunal is processing at any given time; and the number of canon lawyers available at any given time to make a final decision.
+It depends upon the following: amount of information to be gathered for each specific petition; the availability and full cooperation (or lack) of witnesses; the number of petitions the Tribunal is processing at any given time.

 Each petition is unique, taking a different amount of time to process each petition.
 We in the Metropolitan Tribunal understand that you are eager for a final decision in this process.
 Even if all the information has been gathered, your petition will not necessarily be given an immediate decision.
 As required by Canon Law and in all fairness, petitions submitted prior to your petition with all the information gathered will be processed first.
 The Tribunal attempts to process each petition in a timely manner.